December 12, 2018

 Buying Life Insurance

-For many this never quite makes it to the top of our priorities.
-Time poor, we’ll insure our cars & our homes, but what about the most valuable asset, our ability to earn an income.
-Now it’s never been easier.
+For many, buying life insurance never quite makes it to the top of our priorities.
+We're all time poor these days, and we’ll insure our cars and our homes, but often neglect the most valuable asset - our ability to earn an income.
+Now, with the help of an experienced financial planner like Bryan, it has never been easier.

 What it covers

-Life insurance covers a number of different types of products.
-It’s not just a lump sum paid in the event of death.
-Other cover includes total & permanent disablement, trauma, life cover & income protection.
+Life insurance covers a number of different types of products - it’s not just a lump sum paid in the event of death.
+Other cover includes total and permanent disablement, trauma, life cover and income protection.

 Income protection is one of the most important personal insurances to have.
 An added bonus here is if you purchase outside of super, your premiums are a tax-deductible expense.